mdolidon/hamster/configuration.md

 `avoid MATCHER` : links that satisfy the matcher will be discarded.

+Obviously, one given page won't ever be downloaded twice during the same job.

 A special mention for :

-`get unknown MATCHER` : links that satisfy the matcher will be downloaded if there isn't already an offline file representing their target.
-If there is already an offline copy, that file is acknowledge and the links will point to it even though the content won't be downloaded again.
-This is useful if you use the hamster to mirror an evolving remote site, to allow for incremental updates.
+`get unknown MATCHER` : This is useful if you use the hamster to mirror an evolving remote site, to allow for incremental updates.
+Links that satisfy the matcher will be downloaded if there isn't already an offline file representing their target.
+If there is already an offline copy, that file is acknowledged and the links will point to it even though the content won't be downloaded again.

 ## Step 3 : downloading the links that were selected